Maine Federal Criminal Defense Lawyers

 How the Experienced Federal Criminal Trial Attorneys at Oberheiden, P.C.
 Can Help

 Oberheiden, P.C. routinely defends lawyers, physicians, nurses, accountants, business owners, politicians, CEOs, and anyone else seeking professional help against investigations involving the Drug Enforcement Agency (DEA), the Federal Bureau of Investigation (FBI), the Department of Justice (DOJ), the U.S. Attorney’s Office, the IRS, the Department of Homeland Security (DHS), and many others.
-Our Maine federal criminal defense lawyers have experience which includes:
+Our Maine federal criminal defense attorneys have experience which includes:

 - Former Department of Justice Trial Lawyers